 Step 1: Launch OBS as an administrator.

 From this point, you’ll need to input your unique Stream Key.
-The way in which you acquire that depends on your platform of choice.
+How you acquire that depends on your platform of choice.
 Use the relevant section below to find it.

 Note: Your stream key is what lets you stream directly to your respective channels or services.
 Make sure to keep it secret, as someone could use it to stream in your name!

 Step 2: Use the left-hand menu to select Other Features, followed by Live Streaming.

 Step 3: On the live streaming page, scroll down until you see a section headed Encoder Setup.
 Click the Reveal button and copy your stream key.

 Step 4: Go back to OBS and paste it into the Stream Key section.
 Then click Apply, followed by OK.